John Ford in Focus

 About the Author(s)

-Kevin L. Stoehr is associate professor of humanities at Boston University and lives in Wells, Massachusetts.
+Kevin L. Stoehr is an associate professor of humanities and the chair of the Division of Humanities in the College of General Studies at Boston University.
+He lives in Wells, Maine.

 Michael C. Connolly is associate professor of history at Saint Joseph’s College of Maine.